databricks/databricks-sdk-py/docs/workspace/workspace/repos.rst

         Deletes the specified repo.

         :param repo_id: int
-          ID of the Git folder (repo) object in the workspace.
+          The ID for the corresponding repo to delete.